dccuchile/wefe/doc/index.rst

 - Running several queries on multiple embedding models and return a DataFrame with the results.
 - Plotting those results on a barplot.
-- Based on the above results, calculate a bias ranking for all embedding models.
+- Based on the above results, calculating a bias ranking for all embedding models.
   This allows the user to evaluate the fairness of the embedding models according to the bias criterion (defined by the query) and the metric used.
-- Plot the ranking on a barplot.
+- Plotting the ranking on a barplot.
-- Correlate the rankings.
+- Correlating the rankings.
 This allows the user to see how the rankings of the different metrics or evaluation criteria are correlated with respect to the bias presented by the models.